kasper747/energyhack-team-microfinance/api/readme.txt

 How to trigger the API:

-Get all Messages who are in the Database:
+Get all Messages which are in the Database:
 GET api/getMessages.php?id=-1

 Get a specific Message: